hyperledger-tooling/start-here-hyperledger/pull-requests/hyperledger/fabric-sdk-py.md

             </td>
             <td>
-                Some old affected versions of this package are vulnerable to Cross-site Scripting (XSS).
-Passing HTML from untrusted sources - even after sanitizing it - to one of jQuery's DOM manipulation methods (i.e. .html(), .append(), and others) may execute untrusted code.

-Signed-off-by: Bhaskar <ram@hacker.ind.in>
+                The TOC approved a requirement that maintainers that have not been active in over three to six months be move to emeritus status.

+These maintainers have not been active in over one year.

+hyperledger/toc#32

+Signed-off-by: Ry Jones <ry@linux.com>
             </td>
         </tr>
     </table>
     <div class="right-align">
-        Created At 2022-08-03 12:52:23 +0000 UTC
+        Created At 2022-10-18 18:45:14 +0000 UTC
     </div>
 </div>